getCUJO/QoOID/draft-ietf-ippm-qoo.md

 However, as noted in {{RPM}}, "Our networks remain unresponsive, not from a lack of technical solutions, but rather a lack of awareness of the problem".
 This lack of awareness means that some operators might have little incentive to improve network quality beyond increasing bandwidth.
-Despite the availability of open-source solutions such as FQ_CoDel {{RFC8290}}, which has been available for over a decade, vendors rarely implement them in widely deployed equipment (e.g., WiFi routers still commonly exhibit bufferbloat).
+For example, despite the availability of open-source solutions such as FQ_CoDel {{RFC8290}}, which has been available for over a decade, vendors rarely implement them in widely deployed equipment (e.g., WiFi routers still commonly exhibit bufferbloat).
 A universally accepted network quality